 Most Nigerians know of the molded peanut snack, and probably enjoy it once in a while.
 But a lot of people are scared of the processes involved in making kuli-kuli and would rather do without.
 But is it really worth doing away with the amazing benefits of groundnuts, [or peanuts, depending on your location]?

 How many snacks are rich in anti-oxidants, great for the heart, memory, female fertility and male virility.
 Kuli-kuli gives you all these benefits and much less oil.
 And guess what?
 Anike Edibles gives you an amazing variety of kuli-kuli in 3 flavour, made in the most sanitary environment.
-Let’s meet the brains behind Anike Kuli-Kuli.
+Let’s meet the brains behind Anike Kuli-Kuli, a locally made snack.

-HF: Good day ma, Can you Tell us a bit about yourself?
+HealthFacts: Good day, can you tell us a bit about yourself?

-ANIKE: My name is Omobolanle Gbayike from Osun State, a Mass.
-Comm graduate, with my masters in view.
-A Christian, project manager and of course an entrepreneur.
+My name is Omobolanle Gbayike from Osun State, a Mass Communication graduate, with my masters in view.
+I am a christian, project manager and of course an entrepreneur.

-HF: When did you decide to start kuli-kuli business?
-How did it start, what made you think ‘Oh Kuli-kuli!!!’ out of everything else you could do?
+When did you decide to start the kuli-kuli business?
+How did it start and what made you think ‘Oh Kuli-kuli!!!’ out of everything else you could do?